stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 transaction in a fee bump transaction envelope and provides an appropriate fee, paying the fee themselves.

-Credits and debits to multisig accounts MI and MR only ever represent deposits or withdrawals by I or R, and the sum of all disbursements at close equal the sum of all deposits minus the sum of all withdrawals.
+Credits and debits to accounts MI and MR only ever represent deposits or withdrawals by I or R, and the sum of all disbursements at close equal the sum of all deposits minus the sum of all withdrawals.
 Network transaction fees do not change the balance of the channel.